AndersDeath/diary2/README.md

 I had a very hard day.
 I talked to many people.
 We have a problem with Marat, he wants to leave team.
 I quite tiered from him.
 Nurse from Slavmed called me.
 Tomorrow I will go there in order to talk with Anastasiologist.
 I tried to record video again.
 It's failed.
 I proceed working on sfs.
 I and Ksusha are goint to movie tomorrow.
 It will be in Moscow cinema theater.
 Also I recorded pppodcast.
 Tomorow I will try to record live videos for my telegram channel.
 I will try to do it in the morning.

 # 01 July 2022 - Friday - Yerevan

+I've got a data of my surgery, It will be the next thursday.
+I am a bit scared of the situation.